benfleis/samples/libev/README.md

 libev
 =======

-first build libev --
+first build libev:

         git submodule update --init
         cd libev
         autoreconf -if && CFLAGS=-g ./configure && make

-then you should be able to compile from within stdio
+then you should be able to compile from within stdio with make.